 Unfortunately, part of growing up as a millennial involves fake crap on social media too.
 I scroll through Instagram almost every day, and can't believe how many of the “get rich quick” people are out there with their rented lambos and Airbnb mansions.

-Even the actual rich people *cough Bow Wow cough* try to make their life look cooler than it really is on social.
-It’s crazy.
+Even the actual rich people *cough Bow Wow cough* try to make their life look cooler than it really is on social media.
+It's crazy.

 People can think I'm a scrub as much as they want when I roll up in my 13 year old car and free pool company shirt, but their opinion won't change how much money is in the bank.